gregwebs/hamlet.js/README.md

     npm test

-You can run the tests in a browser or elsewhere though.
+You can run the tests in a browser by opening test/test.html and looking at the console.

 Test cases can be ported from the [Haskell Hamlet test suite](http://github.com/yesodweb/hamlet/hamlet/test/main.hs)